-- Different colored zippers are fun for adding a pop of color to your outfits.
+- Different colored zippers are fun for adding color to your outfits.
 Zips with plastic teeth make a colorful style statement and different colored cotton can liven up your already trendy zipper.

 - Have fun with different colored cottons or some embroidery stitches to get creative with your new exposed zipper.